It’s a reality, life spans are getting longer.

-Computing, as a science but also as a technology, has a natural place in this new landscape of health and quality of life.
-The design of relevant IT systems because they meet identified needs, but also effective and efficient, is based on a set of indispensable skills.
+Informatics, as a science but also as a technology, has a natural place in this new landscape of health and quality of life.
+The design of IT systems that are relevant because they respond to identified needs, but also effective and efficient, relies on a set of indispensable skills.
 First of all, it is necessary to develop tools for acquiring, managing and using information, whether for personal or collective, professional or general public purposes, etc. This opens the way to new information, assessment and simulation systems for the benefit of patients, people with special needs, and health professionals.

-The acquisition of information can be achieved in different ways: from human individuals, by imaging of living organisms; from virtual individuals, by modelling and simulation of living organisms; but also from the global knowledge of health professionals, by using knowledge engineering.
-The information thus acquired is extremely complex in several respects: the volume of data to be manipulated can be considerable; the relationships between the different fragments of information generate information themselves; the information is often extremely sensitive and requires appropriate access security; access to the information must be possible effectively, from any place and at any time.
+Information can be acquired in different ways: from human individuals, by imaging the living; from virtual individuals, by modelling and simulating the living; but also from the global knowledge of health professionals, by using knowledge engineering.
+The information acquired in this way is extremely complex from several points of view: the volume of data to be manipulated can be considerable; the relationships between the various pieces of information themselves generate information; the information is often extremely sensitive and requires appropriate security of access; it must be possible to access the information efficiently, from any place and at any time.
 Secondly, the exploitation of this information can be approached from several directions: for fundamental knowledge in biology and health, for prevention and improvement of the quality of life; and to assist the many professionals working in the field of health and autonomy.

 Finally, informatics opens the way to a set of new possibilities concerning assistive technologies for the assistance of individuals suffering from sensory, motor or cognitive deficiencies, but also in order to develop communicating and intelligent environments (the flat, the city, …) that improve the quality of life of these people.
 These technologies are based on the significant progress made in the field of sensors and data analysis, but also in the field of interaction (tangible, multimodal, multi-support, etc.).